FreshKernel/kraft-sync/README.md

 4. 🌐 Server List (in-game) (not implemented yet)
 5. 🧩 Mods configurations (not implemented yet): These may be synced initially, since each player can have their own configurations.
-   We have not yet found a solution for this, except by enforcing the same mod settings for all players.
+   We have not yet found a solution, except by enforcing the same mod settings for all players.
-6. ⌨️ Keybindings (not implemented yet): These may be synced initially, since each player can have their own keybindings.
+6. ⌨️ Keybindings (not implemented yet): These may be synced initially since each player can have their own keybindings.
    We have not yet found a solution for this, except by enforcing the same keybindings for all players